May 23, 2016

 What is VAT and Sin Tax?

-Value Added Tax (VAT) is a indirect tax charged on the sale of goods or services, mostly it will be included in the final sales price of products.
+Value Added Tax (VAT) is a indirect tax charged on the sale of goods or services, mostly it will be included in the final sales price or MRP of products.
 Related Article : Sadad Payment for Permanent Family Visa